Rolisteam/DiceParser/HelpMe.md

 | dice     | No aliases |

 We can't set some aliases for any platform but It has to be labelled with game's name.

+## Bug report and new features

+Please fulfill a ticket in our [Bug tracker](https://github.com/Rolisteam/DiceParser/issues) system.
+Or contact us on [discord](https://discordapp.com/invite/MrMrQwX) or any [other ways](http://www.rolisteam.org/contact.html)

 ## How to roll a die